 - The Gay, Lesbian, Bisexual and Transgender National Hotline: 888-843-4564

 - National Suicide Prevention Lifeline: Call 988 or text the Crisis Text Line: HOME to 741741

 Help them build their chosen family

 “Chosen family” are the family groups and close relationships that are formed outside of a person’s nuclear family and bio-legal ties.
 These small groups create a bond and loyalty that runs much deeper than acquaintances or classmates.
 The idea can apply to anyone, but it’s particularly common among queer and transgender youth communities.

 Also called “found families,” chosen families can be a real safety net for teens whose parents and families don't accept their lifestyle.
 LGBTQIA+ youth are 120 percent more likely to experience homelessness than non-LGBTQIA+ youth, and found families can sometimes help teens find a safe place to stay.
 Reports show that homelessness among LGBTQIA+ youth is one of the greatest predictors of involvement with the juvenile justice system so finding this level of support is more important than ever.

 Support your friend with Charlie Health

 Charlie Health is committed to serving LGBTQIA+ youth in a safe, compassionate, and empowering environment.
-Our virtual mental healthcare programs are designed to fit each client’s unique needs, plus help their families learn how to best support them as they navigate their journey toward healing and sustainable recovery from a wide variety of mental health disorders.
+Our virtual IOP is designed to fit each client’s unique needs, plus help their families learn how to best support them as they navigate their journey toward healing and sustainable recovery from a wide variety of mental health disorders.
 If you think that your friend might benefit from learning more, connect them with Charlie Health today.